cypress-io/cypress-grep/README.md

 })
 ```

-You can run both of these tests using `--env grep=config` string.
+You can run both of these tests using `--env grepTags=config` string.

 ### TypeScript users